JAForbes/ld46/thoughts.md

 The game is still basically a tech demo.
 But I've learnt a lot.
 Continuing on.

 I've got the sound systems, a camera system, the basic coordinates.
 A lot of stuff actually.
 Now I'm just thinking about control schemes.

+I can track the touch input and map it to a css var which rotates either a canvas, or a camera.
+But I'm not sure how decoupled it should be.

+I'm thinking abstracting this too much is a mistake.
+So maybe a stream that map gestures directly into the player coords/velocity.
+I want to start building some gameplay soon.
+But I'm also tempted to just keep checking off the hard parts.
+I've made games before, so I'm more interested in this peripheral stuff I don't usually get time to play with e.g. menus.
+I'm more excited in having a menu with a mute button than a game itself.